M4xwo/AlignmentScriptsV1/README.md

 ## Github

-I created a GitHub Account for the Python module in the 3rd Semester but never actually used it because there was no need.
+I created a GitHub Account for the Python module in the 3rd Semester but never actually used it because there was no need.<br>
 Now working on different branches for the protocol and using my own repository to be able to work on scripts wherever I like is really cool, even though at first the whole procedure of importing repositories into VS Code and switching between them melt my brain for a while.